Last updated: 3 January 2012

 - We may share your information with our group companies (including vision2learn Limited) to the extent that they are involved in the delivery of any information or services you have requested.
 A group company means a subsidiary, ultimate holding company and its subsidiaries, as defined in section 1159 of the UK Companies Act 2006.

-- We may allow third party providers and contractors who supply services to us or who process information on our behalf incidental access to your information.
-We will ensure that they keep your information secure and do not use it for their own purposes.
+- We may allow third party providers and contractors who supply services to us or which process information on our behalf incidental access to your information.
+We will ensure that they keep your information secure, that they process the information in accordance with the requirements of the Data Protection Act 1998 and they do not use it for their own purposes.

 - We may share your information with another organisation which buys our company or our assets or to whom we transfer our agreement with you and in the course of any negotiations which may or may not lead to such a transfer or sale.